Radio Station Equipment for a Professional Studio Setup | Radio.co

 We are using the Axia iQ AoIP mixing console.
 It has 8 configurable channels.
 4 of which are mic inputs.
 These are ideal for managing up to 3 live guests on your shows.

-Axia iQ AoIP Mixing Console Pro Studio
+This is a grey Axia iQ AoIP Mixing Console Pro Studio with a white hand working on it.

 The mixer is a completely digital system.
 It runs audio over IP, this means nothing is connected to the mixer directly.
 Instead, everything is plugged into the QOR.32 mix engine.
 The console itself is just a control centre for each channel, so it's easy to move around without pulling on any cables.